Deactivation of PBS pharmacist approvals

 Reasons for deactivation

-The need for convenient and ongoing supply of pharmaceutical benefits to the particular communities serviced by the pharmacy is an important consideration for us when considering whether or not to grant deactivation, and how long a deactivation period should be.
+When we consider a request for deactivation, we take into account the need for the convenient and ongoing supply of pharmaceutical benefits in communities serviced by the approved pharmacy location.
+This also helps us determine how long the deactivation period should be.

-We will consider an application to deactivate an approval for a short and specific period of time in the following circumstances:
+We'll consider an application to deactivate an approval for a short and specific period of time (this may be different to the period you request) in the following circumstances:

-(1) Relevant considerations where there is no proposed change in the location of the pharmacy or the approved pharmacist
+(1) There's no proposed change in the location of the pharmacy or the approved pharmacist

-- the approved pharmacist needs to stop business as a pharmacist at the premises for which the pharmacist is approved for compelling and demonstrated personal reasons (e.g. illness), and the service of a locum pharmacist could not be obtained to run the pharmacy business
+- you need to stop business as a pharmacist at the approved pharmacy, for compelling and demonstrated personal reasons (e.g. illness), and you couldn't get a locum pharmacist to run the pharmacy

-(2) Relevant considerations where there is a proposed change in the approved pharmacist and no proposed change in the location of the pharmacy
+(2) There's a proposed change in the approved pharmacist and no proposed change in the location of the pharmacy

-- the approved pharmacist has entered into a contract for sale, transfer or disposal of the pharmacy business at its current locations
+- you've entered into a contract for sale, transfer or disposal of the pharmacy business at its current location

-- the approved pharmacist is unable, for reasons which are beyond their control, to carry on business as a pharmacist at the premises in which the pharmacist is approved until the transfer of ownership occurs
+- you're unable, for reasons beyond your control, to carry on business as a pharmacist at the approved pharmacy until the transfer of ownership occurs

-(3) Relevant considerations where there is a proposed change in the location of the pharmacy, irrespective of whether there is also a proposed change in the approved pharmacist
+(3) There's a proposed change in the location of the pharmacy, irrespective of whether there's also a proposed change in the approved pharmacist

-- the ACPA has made a recommendation to us to approve the application to relocate the pharmacy and the existing approved pharmacist cannot, for reasons which are beyond their control, carry on business as a pharmacist at the premises for which the pharmacist is approved, or at the proposed premises
+- the ACPA has made a recommendation that the application be approved to relocate the pharmacy, for reasons beyond your control, you cannot carry on business as a pharmacist at the approved pharmacy location, or at the proposed pharmacy location

 Relationship to the Australian Community Pharmacy Authority process